x-tabdeveloping/turftopic/docs/tutorials/arxiv_ml.md

 ## Interpreting Results

+!!! tip
+    For a more detailed discussion, see the [Model Interpretation](../model_interpretation.md) page in the documentation.

-Let's print the topic in our model in order to see what sorts of topic have been discovered.
+Let's print the topic in our model in order to see what sorts of topics have been discovered.

 ```python
 model.print_topics()